Colin-TUE/LEGOAlexa/README.md

     self.taking_mode = True
 ```

 Also we need to add a background thread to the initialization.
-So we add the initialization of the flag as well as start the back ground thread.
+So we add the initialization of the flag as well as start the background thread.

 ```python
 class MindstormsGadget(AlexaGadget):